Gehard/steganography-Hack-The-Box-Challange/README.md

 # steganography-Hack-The-Box-Challange
-Trying to  find out the secret which is hidden inside of the pictures
+Try to find out the secret which is hiding inside of these pictures and learn the truth about Mona Lisa!

+SOLUTION
+I used: 1. steghide
+        2. binwalk
+        3. base64 to decode